danieltrandafir/Challenge-Project-New-DNA-Organism/README.md

   - .compareDNA() has one parameter, another pAequor object.

-The behavior of .compareDNA() is to compare the current pAequor‘s .dna with the passed in pAequor‘s .dna and compute how many bases are identical and in the same locations. .compareDNA() does not return anything, but prints a message that states the percentage of DNA the two objects have in common — use the .specimenNum to identify which pAequor objects are being compared.
+The behavior of .compareDNA() is to compare the current pAequor‘s .dna with the passed in pAequor‘s .dna and compute how many bases are identical and in the same locations. .compareDNA() does not return anything, but prints a message that states the percentage of DNA the two objects have in common — used the .specimenNum to identify which pAequor objects are being compared.

 In the returned object of pAequorFactory(), add another method .willLikelySurvive().